Little Rann of Kutch: Ginger prawn fishing

 Prawn fishing plays a role in the economy due to its high demand in domestic and international markets.
-Ginger prawn (Metapenaeus kutchensis) are endemic to the area, and their fishing is highly seasonal.
+A species of ginger prawn, Metapenaeus kutchensis, is endemic to the area, and its fishing is highly seasonal.
 During the monsoon season, which begins around July, the Little Rann is flooded and temporarily connected to the Gulf of Kutch, allowing passage of ginger prawn juveniles into the Rann.
 This marks the beginning of the prawn fishing season, which lasts from August to September.
 Fishermen are mostly seasonal workers, spending the majority of the year as salt pan workers.

 Ginger prawn fishing dates back to the early 16th century, when it was practiced by Muslim subsistence fishermen during the Mughal dynasty.
 Their method, known as "Pagadia fishing" due to its being carried out by hand and barefoot, continues to be practiced by traditional fishermen in the region.
 Commercial prawn fishing only began in the mid-1900s after the use of bottom trawls became common.

 Dam

-The Government of Gujarat is planning to dam the 1.26 km stretch of Hadakiya Creek so that the water within it can be used for recreational and fisheries purposes.
+The Government of Gujarat is planning to dam the 1.26 km stretch of Hadakiya Creek to use the water for recreational and fisheries purposes.